COLSSolc/backend-master-lokdonSKI/README.md

 <<26 chars for Uppercase Latin alphabet
 <<7 chars for ASCII punctuation and symbols
 <<10 chars for ASCII Digits

 <<16 chars for ASCII punctuation and symbols
 <<63 chars from Latin Extended A
 All are totaled at 256 bytes (2048 bits)

-3. revnum.cpp (Reverse the cipher template derived aftermapping)
+3. revnum.cpp (Reverse the cipher template derived after mapping)

 4. filecrypt.cpp (This does the mapping of ST to KT is done with this)

 5. KnightCell.cpp (The instruction codes for the knight move is here)

-6. main.cpp ( This takes care of the implemention we desire)
+6. main.cpp (this takes care of the implementation we desire)

 OBJECTIVE:
 To show that there is a cryptographic approach that fits into the ideal